l-panther/efexacademy/README.md

 -----
 This website was developed to add responsiveness and improve ui the existing website for Efexacademy.

 The url of the existing website is: https://www.efexacademy.com/.

 This website is an example of my front-end web development capabilities.
-For more information about the development of this project, read the Development Plan for Efexacademy.